ilkerccom/bitcrackrandomiser/README.md

 <ins>[ProofValue]</ins> Proof of work value.
 Example: If [HexStart] = `2012E84`, create a BTC address in range `2012E840000000000` and `2012E84FFFFFFFFFF`.

 ---

+### [**force_continue**]

+`true` If the private key is found, the scan will continue until it is finished.
+The related range is marked as "scanned".
+The key found is publicly visible on the pool site.
+(With 1 missing character)

+You can see the private key in the file created in the folder and if Telegram is active, notification will come.

+`false` If the private key is found, the scanning process is terminated.
+No data is sent to the pool.

+---